Lettuce – Saladin (Iceberg)

-You can pick leaves from the leafy lettuces as soon as they are of a usable size.
-You can also cut loose leaf lettuce about 3cm above the base of the lettuce and it will send out new leaves which can be cut again about 2 to 3 weeks later.
+You can pick leaves from the leafy lettuces as soon as they are of a usable size and you can also cut loose leaf lettuce about 3cm above the base of the lettuce as it will send out new leaves which can be cut again about 2 to 3 weeks later.

 Tip: Harvest lettuce at sunrise!

 It is really true: the earlier in the day you harvest your lettuce the longer it keeps and the more nutritious it is.
 If you harvest lettuce at 6am and put them in a plastic bag in the fridge it will keep for a week as fresh as when harvested.
-If you harvest lettuce on a sunny day at 2pm it is already wilted.
+Never harvest lettuce in the middle of the day.

 Leatherjackets are the larvae of the cranefly (Daddy Longleg).
 They eat the stem of newly planted lettuce.
 It is important to check your newly planted seedlings regularly and inspect the soil under each destroyed lettuce and pick up the larvae before it moves onto the next plant.
 You can then replant the empty space with a spare lettuce.

 Cutworms are the larvae of some moth species.
 They do similar damage as the leatherjackets.

 Slugs and Snails